 Cabiralizumab (FPA008) is an antibody that inhibits colony stimulating factor-1 receptor (CSF1R) that emerged from Five Prime’s discovery platform.
 Five Prime set out to discover the most potent modulators of macrophage survival by screening its comprehensive library of extracellular proteins.
-Using our discovery platform, we identified a novel protein target called interleukin 34 (IL-34) during a screen of our protein library for novel proteins that activate monocytes and macrophages.
+Using our discovery platform, we identified a novel protein target called interleukin 34 (IL-34) that activates monocytes and macrophages.
 We were then able to use our protein library and our receptor-ligand matching technology to identify IL-34’s receptor, CSF1R, which is known to be expressed on the surface of monocytes and macrophages.
 Before our discovery of IL-34, CSF1R was thought to have only one ligand called CSF1.
 Both CSF1 and IL-34 bind to and activate CSF1R and therefore promote the survival and activity of monocytes and macrophages.
 Cabiralizumab (FPA008) blocks the binding of both CSF1 and IL-34 to CSF1R, thereby inhibiting the activity and survival of these cells.
 Cabiralizumab targets tumor-associated macrophages (TAMs), which are elevated in many tumors and thought to be involved in suppressing the immune response against tumors.
 Cabiralizumab also targets the macrophages that form the tumor mass in pigmented villonodular synovitis (PVNS), which is also known as tenosynovial giant cell tumor (TGCT).

 Cabiralizumab (FPA008) Status

-In September 2016, Five Prime announced it initiated the Phase 1b portion of the clinical trial evaluating the immunotherapy combination of cabiralizumab (FPA008) with OPDIVO® (nivolumab), Bristol-Myers Squibb's PD-1 immune checkpoint inhibitor, in multiple tumor types.
+We are currently studying cabiralizumab (FPA008) in a Phase 1a/1b clinical trial (NCT02526017) evaluating it in combination with OPDIVO® (nivolumab), Bristol-Myers Squibb's (BMS) PD-1 immune checkpoint inhibitor, in multiple tumor types.
 These tumor types include: non-small cell lung cancer, squamous cell carcinoma of the head and neck, pancreatic cancer, glioblastoma, renal cell carcinoma and ovarian cancer.